Having up-to-date, standardized address data is key to providing high-quality services and products to customers and stakeholders.

 This process includes several detailed steps:

-• Data Parsing: Use algorithms to parse address data, breaking it down into individual components like street address, ZIP code, and city.
+- Data Parsing: Use algorithms to parse address data, breaking it down into address components like street address, ZIP code, and city.

 The process of standardization and address normalization ensures that all street addresses are accurate and conform to postal standards, facilitating efficient and error-free mail delivery.

-For more detailed information on address cleansing, visit our blog on address cleansing.
+For more detailed information on address cleaning, visit our blog on address cleaning.

 Automated methods suit large data volumes, while manual methods are better for smaller quantities.

-For instance, a national retailer with millions of addresses might use automated standardization to handle the large volume efficiently.
+For instance, a national retailer with millions of addresses might use automated standardization to process addresses at high volume efficiently.
 In contrast, a local boutique with a smaller customer base might manually standardize its addresses.

 Automated processing works best for complex, diverse datasets, while we can use manual processing for simpler data.